GoogleCloudPlatform/bq-pii-classifier/docs/guide-auto-dlp.md

 * If you have tables to be inspected in the host project, run the above script and include the host project in the list
 * Use the same projects list as set in the Terraform variable `projects_include_list`

-## Manual Usage

-* In GCP, select the host project
-* Go to Cloud Scheduler
-* Trigger the "Tagging Scheduler"
-* Inspect the status of the run via the queries in the [Reporting section](Reporting).
-  Alternatively you can check the logs of each Cloud Run service or just wait for few minutes.
-* Inspect a sample BigQuery table and validate that the policy tags were applied correctly.

 ## Reporting

 Check out this [document](common-reporting.md) for example queries on: